emer/axon/examples/urakubo/README.md

     DAPK1P (S380 AutoP) = inactive form for binding to GluN2B (akin to its substrate P. effects) -- this is default state.
 Data: mutant S308A cannot autoP, and shows increased substrate binding / apoptosis.  mutant S308D is always autoP (aspartic acid), and prevented apoptosis.

-* Per Shohat et al (2001), "The autophosphorylation of Ser308 was found to be Ca2􏰄/CaM-independent; moreover, it was strongly inhibited by the addition of Ca2􏰄/CaM."
+* Per Shohat et al (2001), "The autophosphorylation of Ser308 was found to be Ca2/CaM-independent; moreover, it was strongly inhibited by the addition of Ca2/CaM."
 Thus, Ca/CaM inhibits P, and P inhibits Ca/CaM reciprocally.

 * In summary, it starts out fully P, then with some initial deP from CaN, further Ca/CaM binding further inhibits additional autoP pressure -- so it integrates Ca/CaM into levels of deP and its overall kinetic binding activity is a function of Ca/CaM + deP (this can be a mirror of CaMKII where it is Ca/CaM + P).
+Assuming strong binding is due to active Ca3CaM form of CaM -- no indication that raw CaM is bound?

 * There does not appear to be a strong interaction between CaM binding and GluN2B binding?
 Most of the interaction is with AutoP causing P, and CaM inhibiting that.
 But GluN2B binding is just more-or-less an outcome of these CaM, deP vs. AutoP dynamics, without changing them significantly?
 TODO: verify this!

 * Goodell et al (2017) show that deP is due to CaN, although other lit shows PP2A deP activity, but that is likely in non-neuronal context (Bialik & Kimchi, 2014), and PP2A is not in PSD.

 * To implement, we need Act to have reversed roles of P and noP, but AutoK is still driven by P but inhibited by Ca/CaM levels (invert that for example).

-* TODO: must graph AutoK function, figure that out!

 * Thus, overall, DAPK1 is default baseline autophosphorylated.
 And it is relatively insensitive to Ca/CaM in this state, because of the inhibited binding constants.
 However, when you get some initial CaN dephosphorylation activity, that then allows more Ca-CaM binding, which further inhibits autoP, and you move further away from full autoP.
 It is this noP DAPK1 that is actually "active" catalytically: this is when it binds to GluN2B most strongly.